kashigrobe/AI_basics_assessment_project_24/README-archive.md

 # RGB Color Classifier Project

+## Requirements
+Hand-ins This module requires the submission of the following artifacts:

+Your code base (e.g. a link to the code in a version control system).
+The code base should be accompanied by a README file explaining the structure of the repository and how to start the system.
+If the repository is non-public, the module coordinator needs to have access by the time of submission (use the account with their code email).

+A high-level description of your submitted artifacts following the template linked here.
+This description should make clear which problem you have solved using AI technology, which branch of AI you have applied to solve it, and which algorithm you have applied.
+If you have worked on multiple problems, you may submit multiple high-level descriptions.
+Each description should not be longer than one page.

+Please use the Hand-ins section of the Learning Platform (see menu on the lefthand side) for submission.

+---

 ## Overview
 This project implements a simple RGB color classifier.
 Given an image, the classifier determines the dominant color among Red, Green, or Blue by analyzing the average RGB values of all pixels.